Corporate IKIGAI

 -

-Dive deeper into the root reason for your top three P's of Work, giving clarity on what your non-negotiables are.
+Dive deeper into the root reason for your top three P's of Work (motivators).
+Get clarity on why they are your non-negotiable motivation drivers.

 Sources